mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 20 May 2025

-- The average temperature today is 19.84˚C,
+- The average temperature today is 19.9˚C,
-- With highs of 19.98˚C and lows of 19.36˚C,
+- With highs of 20.47˚C and lows of 19.82˚C,
-- It may feel like 19˚C with broken clouds
+- It may feel like 18.86˚C with overcast clouds
 - The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 43%
+- The pressure is 1022hPa and humidity is 35%
 - The sun will rise at 04:07 and set at 20:02

 <!-- weather_marker ends -->